toddheasley/brickset/README.md

 ![](docs/brickset-cli.png)

-`Brickset` package includes executable target `brickset-cli`, a basic command-line interface for searching LEGO sets and reading building instructions. `brickset-cli` demonstrates using `Brickset` extensions to `Foundation` `URLCredential` and `URLSession` types for fine-grained control of secret storage and networking.
+`Brickset` package includes an executable target, `brickset-cli`, a basic CLI for searching LEGO sets and reading building instructions. `brickset-cli` demonstrates using `Brickset` extensions to `Foundation` `URLCredential` and `URLSession` types for fine-grained control of secret storage and networking.

 ### CLI Examples